 It makes sense to put styles that are used universally across the site in a commonly referenced CSS file.
 But that file shouldn’t be convoluted with styles that are used on individual pages.
 For webpage components that use very specific styles, it makes much more sense to use inline CSS as opposed to putting the style in a common file that requires the given selector to be evaluated against pages in which it is never used.

 Prioritize website performance early

 There are countless issues that can negatively affect website performance.
-But if any of these three aforementioned items are a problem for your site, handle them first because they will likely garner the greatest benefit.
+But if application profiling indicates that any of these three aforementioned items are a problem for your site, handle them first because they will likely garner the greatest benefit.